 head and tail

-commands are essential Unix utilities for viewing parts of files.
+The head and tail commands are essential Unix utilities for viewing parts of files.
 They allow you to quickly preview large files by displaying only the beginning or the end, respectively.
 Whether you need to inspect log files, sample data sets, or monitor real-time output, these commands are both simple and powerful.
-This comprehensive guide will walk you through the syntax, options, practical examples, and advanced techniques for using both head
+This comprehensive guide will walk you through the syntax, options, practical examples, and advanced techniques for using both head and tail.

 Table of Contents